Содержание

 The NFS server software is not part of the default installation.
 To

-install the NFS server software, start YaST and select NFS Server
+install the NFS server software, start YaST and select +.
+Now choose + and select or use the option and search

 packages to finish the installation process.